An official website of the United States government.

 Terrestrial Invertebrates

 Terrestrial (land-dwelling) Invasive Invertebrates are animals that lack a vertebral column (backbone).
-Insects are the most common invasive terrestrial invertebrate, but it also includes other arthropods, molluscs (such as snails and slugs), and nematodes (roundworms).
+Insects are the most common invasive terrestrial invertebrate, but it also includes other arthropods — mollusks or molluscs (snails and slugs) and worms (flatworms, roundworms, segmented worms).

 Citations: